Initialize AgentOps with tags

 agentops.init(api_key="YOUR_API_KEY", auto_start_session=False)

-# Later start a session with specific tags
+# Later start a trace with specific tags (modern approach)

 Tag Use Cases